IBM/pymm/info/pymm-blog-1.md

-We see a great potinitail for data science users, in the sense of Falut tollerent.
+We see great potential for data science users in the sense of Fault tolerance.

 ### Fault tollerent